Search

 Building one-off SMS campaigns in Klaviyo is quite easy.
 We were able to build a one-off message, pick a list or segment, choose when it should go out, and complete the setup with minimal hassle.

 The audience targeting was one of the better parts.
-We could narrow the send based on what people had done before, which helped the message feel more specific and less like a blast.
+We could narrow the send based on lists and segments, which helped the message feel more personalized and less like a blast.

 So the default setup is fine for smaller sends, but not ideal if speed at scale is the goal.